rishablearn/DominoCustomWebPageApril26/README.md

 **Checklist:**
 1. ❌ Using SVG? → Convert to PNG
 2. ❌ Using subfolders? → Use `/domcfg.nsf/logo.png`, NOT `/domcfg.nsf/images/logo.png`
-3. ❌ MIME type not set? → Set in Web Properties tab
+3. ❌ MIME type not set? → Set in this project aims tob Properties tab
 4. ✅ Use Base64 to avoid all these issues

 #### Theme Toggle Not Working